 An NP Certification not only opens up opportunities for medical marketability, but results in higher paying positions.
 As of 2014, the average income of a nurse practitioner is $96,000.
 That’s almost $100,000 a year, with new opportunities for better pay always available.
 You’ll never be without work or a steady income and still get to do what you’ve always dreamed of.

 As long as the human race survives, there will always be someone who is hurt or sick.
 Unlike many careers that are ceasing to exist due to technological advances, the medical field will always be needed.
 Nurses play a key part in the expansion of medical professions, creating jobs to be filled for the long run.

-A nursing degree allows you to go into any specialty.
+A nurse practitioner certification allows you to go a variety of specialties.
 You can work in hospitals alongside surgeons, or in a general practice office to help families.
 Work with the elderly in nursing homes or hospice to ease their pain or even in a government health agency.
 The options are endless providing you with choice and variety in your career.